Working in Market - India

 - Travel agents use Global Distribution Systems (GDS) such as Galileo, Amadeus, and GTA, to reduce response time and provide instant confirmations to clients.

-- Despite the increase in the online travel segment, traditional retail agencies have not yet moved to this platform for bookings.
+- Despite the increase in the online travel segment, traditional retail agencies have not yet moved to this platform for bookings and continue to use the medium to generate leads.
+Conversion happens through their sales network.

 - The Aussie Specialist Program (ASP) is the primary platform for Tourism Australia to train and develop front line travel sellers to best sell Australia.

-- As at December 2017, there were 3,712 qualified Aussie Specialists in India.
-75 per cent of these ASPs are based in the cities of Delhi, Mumbai, Bangalore, Chennai, Hyderabad, Kolkata, Ahmedabad and Pune.
+- As of October 2021, there were close to 4,000 qualified Aussie Specialists in India.
+75 per cent of these ASPs are based in the cities of Delhi, Mumbai, Bengaluru, Chennai, Hyderabad, Kolkata, Ahmedabad, and Pune.

 - New potential Aussie Specialist agents are identified in conjunction with airlines, Inbound Tour Operators (ITOs), State and Territory Tourism Organisations (STOs) and travel industry associations.

-- In mid-2017 the Australian Department of Home Affairs (formerly Department of Immigration and Border Protection) extended online lodgment of visitor visa applications to all Indian nationals.
+- On 30th September 2021 the Australian Department of Home Affairs (formerly Department of Immigration and Border Protection) made it mandatory to lodge all visa application online only for all Indian nationals.
 The online application process provides a more convenient option for Indians looking to visit Australia.

 Commission Level: up to 15%